kostadinoff/phd/notes.md

 - More recently, it has become increasingly evident that an optimal approach would be to stratify common tumours into molecular subsets, each of which constitutes an orphan disease.
 An example is ALK-rearranged non-small-cell lung cancer (NSCLC; seen only in 4% of the lung cancer population), which shows near-universal regression with ALK inhibitor treatment. @Choi2010

--The application of such molecular pharmacogenetic approaches has tremendous potential for improving the efficacy of novel targeted agents, while diminishing cost and toxicity.
+- The application of such molecular pharmacogenetic approaches has tremendous potential for improving the efficacy of novel targeted agents, while diminishing cost and toxicity.

--Some of the most remarkable oncological interventions, resulting in frequent complete or near-complete responses with prolongation of overall survival, have occurred in orphan cancers.
+- Some of the most remarkable oncological interventions, resulting in frequent complete or near-complete responses with prolongation of overall survival, have occurred in orphan cancers.

 - Indeed, considering their rarity, there is a disproportionately high number of drugs approved for orphan malignancies compared with drugs for the most-common tumours

--Historically, lung cancer treatment is a good example of the inherent problems associated with an allinclusive therapeutic approach.
+- Historically, lung cancer treatment is a good example of the inherent problems associated with an allinclusive therapeutic approach.
 Treatment with the EGFR inhibitor gefitinib, for example, produced responses in 8.9% of all enrolled patients with advanced NSCLC.
 However, no survival advantage was seen after analysing patients who were not selected by EGFR status, even though some patients had remarkable responses.88 Subsequently, it was demonstrated that gefitinib is active in patients with NSCLC with a mutated EGFR gene

 -  Second, it seems increasingly unlikely that common cancers, which seem to arise as a result of multiple diverse aberrations, will have high response rates to any one therapy